 Aquatic Therapy For Spine Pain Benefits

 The support provided by the water reduces pressure on strained joints and muscles, allowing you a greater range of motion.
 Other benefits include:

 - Water provides a natural cushion, creating a safe environment in which to stretch and work weakened muscles.

 - The natural resistance of the water enhances the work of moving

 - The support of the water reduces strain on the heart and on injured areas, making it an excellent exercise for diabetics and those with heart disease

 - Warm water aquatic therapy helps reduce muscle and spine pain

 - Water prevents problems with balance and falling

 Aquatic therapy exercises are tailored to meet the needs of each individual.
 Your therapist will work with you to design a program that’s suited to your specific situation and needs.
 There are several basic types of exercise.
 Exercises may be performed standing in shallow water or in deeper water, depending upon the patient’s needs and comfort levels.
 Walking in the water, “jogging” while suspended in deeper water, and various stretching exercises may be included.

 Certain conditions may make water therapy inappropriate.
-If you suffer from severe heart failure, have an infection or fever, or certain other conditions, it may not be the best choice for you.
+If you suffer from severe heart failure, have an infection or fever, or certain other conditions, it may not be your best choice.
 Be sure to share your complete medical history and current list of medications with your therapist.
-For patients with osteoporosis, aquatic exercises may not provide the resistance needed to build bone density.
-Dr. Alexander will be able to advise you on the best course of treatment for your condition.